dtecta/motion-toolkit/README.md

 ------------

 MoTo itself can be readily used.
-For building consolid, jointlimits, and the unit tests in the test direcoty you need CMake 2.4 or up.
+For building consolid, jointlimits, and the unit tests in the test directory you need CMake 2.4 or up.
 Please, check the CMake documentation on how to generate a MSVC project or makefiles for GCC.